marianosimone/take-a-look/beers.md

     - Two Hearted Ale (****): "Bell's Two Hearted Ale is defined by its intense hop aroma and malt balance.
 Hopped exclusively with the Centennial hop varietal from the Pacific Northwest, massive additions in the kettle and again in the fermenter lend their characteristic grapefruit and pine resin aromas.
 A significant malt body balances this hop presence; together with the signature fruity aromas of Bell's house yeast, this leads to a remarkably drinkable American-style India Pale Ale."
 - Blue Moon
     - Mountain Abbey Ale (***)
+- [Blue Point](http://bluepointbrewing.com/) (Long Island, NY, USA)
+    - Toasted Lager (***) " Copper in color, our most popular and unique brew is made from six different malts, including English Pale, Crystal, Munich, Carapils, Wheat, and Belgian Caravienna.
+Toasted Lager’s balanced flavor of malt and hops makes for easy drinking and the special lager yeast we use produces an exceptional, long-lasting smooth finish."
+1.054 OG, 28 IBU’s, 5.5% ABV
 - Bohl (Argentina)
     - Irish Red Ale (***): De alta fermentación de apariencia ámbar y brillante, su espuma blanca e intensa (Alc 6%)
 - Bössanfolk (Buenos Aires, Argentina)